Constitutional Court Procedure Act

 (Parties)

-In this Act, references to parties are to petitioners and respondents in cases governed by the provisions below:
+Reference to parties in this Act refers to petitioners and respondents in cases governed by:

 (1) Chapter III (constitutionality of laws and constitutional complaints): the highest state organ, the Legislators, the court, and the person lodging a petition;